 In 1996 Leverett helped found the Eastern Native Tree Society.
 Its members search for old stands in remote places and for giant trees in parks and cemeteries.
 When Leverett discovered the tallest white pine in Massachusetts, he named it after Mohawk Chief Jake Swamp Tekaronianeken.

 Jake Swamp founded the Tree of Peace Society in 1982.
-He traveled around the world planting Trees of Peace near places such as the Smithsonian Mall in Washington, D.C., and Constitution Hall in Philadelphia.
+He traveled around the world planting Trees of Peace near places such as the National Mall in Washington, D.C., and Constitution Hall in Philadelphia.
 A year after his death in 2010, trees were planted around the world on October 18 on what would have been his 70th birthday.
 A Tree of Peace was planted in his honor in Huntington Park, Mass.

 New Hampshire’s Skinny White Pine